Home > Small Cakes > 6-Inch Boston Cream Pie

 • Pour the egg mixture back into the saucepan – whisking constantly – and return to medium heat.
 Cook the cream until it starts to thicken and bubble – about 3 – 5 minutes.
 Remove the saucepan from the heat.
 Add in the butter and vanilla and whisk until the butter melts.

-1 tablespoon unsalted butter, 1 teaspoon vanilla bean paste
+1 tablespoon unsalted butter, 1 teaspoon vanilla bean paste, or vanilla extract

 • Strain the pudding over a fine mesh strainer set over a medium bowl.
 Cover the pudding with plastic wrap – with the wrap directly touching the top of the pudding.
 This will keep a skin from forming on the top of the pudding.
 Refrigerate until ready to assemble the cake.